AlmostGosu/awsnd/README.md

 # AWS Node Deployer
-I built these playbooks becuase I suck with Cloudformation templates and needed something to build and tear down AWS environments, dynamically update inventory files, and basically manage my AWS Ansible playground.
+I built these playbooks because I suck with Cloudformation templates and needed something to build and tear down AWS environments, dynamically update inventory files, and basically manage my AWS Ansible playground.

 ## The Setup
 Configure your Ansible environment with boto - readthedocs: https://aws.amazon.com/blogs/apn/getting-started-with-ansible-and-dynamic-amazon-ec2-inventory-management/

-Variables are set within the context of each role, because the roles are maintained independtly on Galaxy.
+Variables are set within the context of each role, because the roles are maintained independently  on Galaxy.

 ## Building
 Network and host profiles to be deployed are in the `awsnd-deployer\tasks\hosts` & `awsnd-purger\tasks\security-groups` folders.
 Simply run `ansible-playbook -v -i inventory-ec2 test-deploy.yml` to test a deployment with default hosts & security groups.